lucasjinreal/d3/README.md

 # D3

 **D3** is a training framework forked from [detectron2](https://github.com/facebookresearch/detectron2).
-Detectron2 is an awesome and powerful project, I have been using detectron2 replicated many popular model such as YOLOv6, YOLOX etc. But I got some quite awful thing on it:
+Detectron2 is an awesome and powerful project, I have been using detectron2 replicated many popular model such as YOLOv6, YOLOX etc. But I got some quite awful things on it:

 - it doesn't have an epoch design, it makes users confused always;
 - it seems not quite maintained recently (due to some core developer leave);